DavidMorano/rightcore/append/README.txt

 APPEND

-This is a KSH command which appends either specified files or the standarf input to a specified file.
+This is a KSH command which appends either specified files or the standard input to a specified file.

 Synopsis:
 $ append { <appfile> | -of <appfile> } [<file(s)> ...] [-af <afile>]